Services for Students with Disabilities

 - Students who have been approved for testing accommodations and plan to use the CASAR Testing Center are encouraged to use the following Google form to schedule their exams: CASAR Exam Accommodation Form.
 Alternatively, paper exam forms are available at CASAR.

 - Assistance Animals: Southwestern University will make every reasonable effort to accommodate a student’s housing needs.
-In some cases, therapeutic animals may be approved.
-Therapy animals are not pets and are restricted to a residence.
-A student may not bring an animal to campus and claim it as an assistance animal without having first gained approval and followed the proper procedures outlined here.
+In some cases, emotional support animals (ESAs) may be approved.
+ESAs are not pets and are restricted to a residence.
+A student may not bring an animal to campus and claim it as an ESA without having first gained approval and followed the proper procedures outlined here.

 - Attendance: In cases where a student’s disability is episodic in nature or requires absences from class due to ongoing medical treatment, the AD will work with the student and faculty to determine whether or not flexibility with attendance and/or course deadlines is appropriate.
 Click here to view the SU attendance accommodation policy and procedures.